Menstrual Discs vs. Menstrual Cups

 Menstrual discs sit in the vaginal fornix, which is at the base of your cervix.
 It is at the widest part of your vaginal canal.
 Compare this to cups, which sit in the vaginal canal.

 Menstrual discs stay in by using your vaginal muscle walls and your natural anatomy.
-It is “propped” up behind your pubic bone which keeps the disc nice and snug.
-In contrast, cupsy contrast use suction to stay in place, which is why you have to pinch the cup when you remove it to break the seal.
+It is “propped” up behind your pubic bone which keeps the menstrual disc nice and snug.
+In contrast, cups use suction to stay in place, which is why you have to pinch the cup when you remove it to break the seal.

 In order to insert a menstrual disc, you pinch it in half, push it all of the way back, and then rest the top of the rim behind your pubic bone.
 Menstrual cups must be folded in half or like a “taco” and then inserted.
 The directions also call for rotating the cup a full 360 degrees to make sure that the rim is completely unfolded.